 - Stick the flatbreads under the broiler directly on the first rack.
 Let the cheese brown and bubble for about 4-5 minutes.
 Keep an eye on it; the broiler can burn the flatbread if you're not attentive.

-- To serve, slice the flatbread into quarters, drizzle with honey, sprinkle some chilli flakes and fresh cilantro.
+- To serve, slice the flatbread into four quarters, drizzle with honey, sprinkle some chili flakes and fresh cilantro.
 YUMO!